 FAQ about extended purchases of securities

 Securities is a collective term for bonds, funds, equities and so on.
-The Riksbank's securities purchases include government bonds, mortgage bonds, corporate bonds and commercial paper as well as municipal bonds.
+The Riksbank's securities purchases include government bonds, treasury bills, mortgage bonds, corporate bonds and commercial paper as well as municipal bonds.

 Why is the Riksbank purchasing securities to such a large extent?